Phase Noise in Real-World Twin-Field Quantum Key Distribution: Model for the laser phase noise

 \subsection{Fiber noise cancellation strategies}

-The most impacting term in Eqs.~\ref{eq:noise_1laser} and \ref{eq:noise_2lasers} is the fiber noise, which imposes the need for periodical phase-realignment, thus reducing the duty-cycle $d$.
-Recent proposals \cite{Clivati_Coherentphasetransfer_2022,Pittaluga2021} suggested an alternative, usually referenced to as \textit{dual band stabilization}, that considerably relaxes this need, allowing to achieve $d>0.9$.
-This approach exploits an auxiliary sensing laser, travelling the same fiber as the single-photon packets, although at a detuned wavelength.
+The most impacting term in Eqs.~\ref{eq:noise_1laser} and \ref{eq:noise_2lasers} is the fiber noise, which imposes the need for periodical phase-realignment, thus reducing the duty cycle $d$.
+This aspect can be addressed with a passive approach in the Sagnac-loop configuration, where to the first order the fiber noise at low frequencies is common-mode, self-compensating down to a limit that depends on the loop length \cite{Zhong2019,clivatiLargearea2013}.
+For long-range point-to-point connections, recent proposals \cite{Clivati_Coherentphasetransfer_2022,Pittaluga2021} suggested an alternative, usually referenced to as \textit{dual band stabilization}, that considerably relaxes the phase-realignment need, allowing to achieve $d>0.9$ exploiting high-bandwidth active phase noise cancellation techniques.
+This approach exploits an auxiliary sensing laser, traveling the same fiber as the single-photon packets, although at a detuned wavelength.
 Spectral separation techniques as those used in classical wavelength-division-multiplexing enable to detect interference signals produced by the sensing laser or the quantum signal on separate detectors with minimal cross-talks.
-The former is used to detect the fiber noise, while the second performs the usual key extraction.
-First demonstrations of this approach were applied to the \textit{common-laser} setup (the corresponding scheme is depicted in Fig.~\ref{fig:tfqkdsetup}d), and subsequently adapted to the independent-laser approach \cite{zhou2023}.
-Because there is no need to attenuate the sensing laser to the photon counting regime, its interference signal can be revealed by a classical photodiode with high signal/noise ratio.
-As a result, the fiber can be phase-stabilised in real-time and with a high bandwidth, e.g. by applying a suitable correction on an in-line phase or frequency modulator.
+The former is used to detect the fiber noise, while the latter performs the usual key extraction.
+First demonstrations of this approach were applied to the \textit{common-laser} setup (the corresponding scheme is depicted in Figure~\ref{fig:tfqkdsetup}d), and subsequently adapted to the independent-laser approach \cite{zhou2023}.
+Because there is no need to attenuate the sensing laser to the photon counting regime, its interference signal can be revealed by a classical photodiode with high \gls{SNR}. signal/noise ratio.
+The measurement and compensation of the differential phase noise between the two arms in C allow to overcome the limit given by the light travel delay, observed in alternative noise cancellation schemes \cite{williams2008,clivatiLargearea2013}.
+As a result, the fiber can be phase-stabilized in real-time and with a high bandwidth, e.g. by applying a suitable correction on an in-line phase or frequency modulator.
 Experimental demonstrations showed efficient rejection of the fibers noise, down to the limit: